rizitis/rizitis.github.io/slackware/installation-hacks.md

 Hack your Slackware, read and understand ALL these files you and should secure your users as needed because **Slackware** is  not only the best Linux distro, it is a learning machine...

+---

+- Linux system is secure by default and Slackware stable true never break, but you must do often your updates.
+- Install slpkg and build packages from SlackBuilds.org
+- Install a firewall, its very simple...
+- Be careful with your browser.
+You are clever enough to know who need your data...Use open-source trusted browsers.
+- Dont run localy AIs using their API and give them access to your files.
+- Dont connect to unknown wifi networks.
+- Build your own kernel with only what you need...
+- Keep learning, every day you will learn something more...
+We all learning none is a teacher!
+- Happy Slacking!!!